 - 1. Gross disobedience/misconduct - 2.
 Repeated violations of school discipline code - 3.
-Possession/use of telephone paging devices (including pagers, telephones, etc.) - 4.
-Possession/use of firearms - Possession/use/sale of alcohol or other drugs (including look-alikes and paraphernalia) - 6.
-Possession/use of lethal and dangerous weapons - 7.
+Possession/use of cell phones/personal - electronic devices during school day 4.
+Possession/use of firearms - Possession/use/sale of alcohol or other drugs (including look-alikes and paraphernalia) - Possession/use of lethal and dangerous weapons - 7.
 Possession/use of explosive devices - 8.
 Use of "strong-arm" or "shakedown" methods directed at others

 - 9. Arson - 10.
 Criminal destruction of personal/school property - 11.
 Assault on school personnel (including verbal and/or physical) - 12.
 Report of any type of false alarm - 13.
 Threat of harm to any person(s) (general or specific) - 14.
 Excessive absenteeism - 15.
-Acts of a sexual nature - 16.
-Other conduct deemed inappropriate for the safety, health, or welfare of the students/staff at Zeigler-Royalton CUSD #188
+Acts of a sexual nature - Other conduct deemed inappropriate for the safety, health, or welfare of the students/staff at Zeigler-Royalton CUSD #188